rt-net/crane_x7_ros/README.en.md

 ## System Requirements

-These packages have been developed and tested on ROS Kinetic & Melodic.
+These packages have been developed and tested on ROS Melodic & Noetic.
 Please see below for details.

-- ROS Kinetic
-  - OS: Ubuntu 16.04.5 LTS
-  - ROS Distribution: Kinetic Kame 1.12.14
-  - Rviz 1.12.17
-  - MoveIt!
-0.9.17
-  - Gazebo 7.0.0
 - ROS Melodic
   - OS: Ubuntu 18.04.3 LTS
   - ROS Distribution: Melodic Morenia 1.14.9